allegro/blog/_posts/2022-03-31-agile-team-natural-habitat.md

 title: "An Agile team in its natural habitat"
 author: [michal.kosmulski]
 tags: [tech, agile, testing, "April 1st"]
-excerpt: "A picture is worth a thousand words — see for yourself how this unique Agile team learns BASIC from their Product Owner"
+excerpt: "A picture is worth a thousand words — see for yourself how this unique Agile team learns BASIC from their Product Owner."
 ---
 In this picture, we can see an Agile team in its natural habitat at Allegro: